+It’s time to talk TAPS staging systems!
 As you know, research into Twin Anemia Polycythemia Sequence (TAPS) is an evolving part of science and the medical world.
-For a disease described only 15 years ago, we know more about it than ever, including things like the long term effects and international trials are working on finding the best treatment for it.
+For a disease described only 15 years ago, we know more about it than ever, including things like the long-term effects, and international trials are working on finding the best treatment for it.
 Of course, as we understand more about TAPS, the diagnosis and treatments become more refined.
-So let’s look at the new staging system for TAPS, and talk a little about why it’s here, and also a little about the history of it.
+So let’s look at the (new) Leiden staging system for TAPS, and talk a little about why it’s here, and also a little about the history of it.

 A Brief History Of TAPS Staging

 We’ve covered a lot of this on our website, but today we want to go a little more in-depth into the history of TAPS staging in utero.
 Throughout the years, from the paper that described TAPS in the spontaneous form and named it, to even now – routine MCA dopplers have been described as essential in detecting and monitoring TAPS.
 But how was the staging system developed?

 From the very beginning, back in 2005, in the very first paper about post-laser TAPS, it was suggested that routine MCA dopplers become part of screening protocols for monochorionic twins.
 It was recommended that an MoM of <0.8 and >1.5 become the cutoffs for intervention.
 (For more information on MCA Dopplers and MoM’s, read our previous blog)